A lot of us must have heard of voice assistants like Alexa, Siri, Google Assistant, and Cortana (and probably heard from them too).

 These voice assistants are essentially based on voice recognition (of course), NLP, and synthesis of speech.

-As per a recent consumer survey, it has been observed that 87.7 million U.S. adults were using smart speakers as of January 2020.
+As per a recent consumer survey, it has been observed that over 90% U.S. adults are using smart speakers currently.

 With such a surge in this market, a large number of businesses are raring to make it a part of their operations.